Great drum brushes at a glance:

 The materials of the handles differ as well.
 Some are made from plastic, and others use wood or rubber.
 The material of the handles is also essential to consider as one may favor a particular kind.
 Some musicians prefer having rubber grip handles since they have better control while others may prefer the wood or plastic for a smoother touch to the skin.

 The length also matters as some brushes have long or short bristles while others have varying length of the handles.
 There is no formula when it comes to the length of either bristles or handles.
 Some musicians like having longer handles because of their hand size while others feel they have better control with shorter handles.

 Three Products to Consider

-- With the SGWB Brushes Steve Gadd and Vic Firth have solved the age-old problem of wire brushes snagging on new coated drumheads by slightly angling the wires in the top 3/4" of the playing end
+- Steve and Vic have solved the age-old problem of wire brushes snagging on new coated drumheads by slightly angling the wires in the playing end

 The Vic Firth Steve Gadd Wire Brush promises great swooshing sound with its unique design.

 This brush has wires that glide across the head, letting the brush sweep smoothly and gently to produce a velvety and smooth sound.
 The wires are slightly angled by three-fourths of an inch on the top of the playing end.
 This design reduces the possibility of having the brush snag on a newly coated drumhead, which is a common problem with many brushes.

 The handles are made from rubber for a proper grip.
 It is also retractable.
 The item weighs four ounces and measures 14.5 by 1.3 by 0.8 ounces.
 Each package comes with two brushes.

 - Two brushes